MLB Rumors: The Bryce Harper Sweepstakes – What Teams Are Out? What Teams Are Still In?

 San Francisco Giants – In

-Considering Harper won’t be taking a short-term deal and the Giants are still in the running, it appears they have given up that idea as well.
-Inquisitr reported that it would take some doing, but the Giants are “desperate” for a player like Harper.
+Considering Harper won’t be taking a short-term deal, and the Giants are still in the running, it appears they have given up that idea as well.
+The Inquisitr reported that it would take some doing, but the Giants are “desperate” for a player like Harper.

 Chicago White Sox – Out